coostax/addon-wallabag/wallabag/DOCS.md

 so that the page loads correctly.
 Failing to do this will make the site unable to load css and javascripts correctly.

-The same is true when setting a reverse proxy. `app_url` must be set with the the https address of the reverse proxy.
+The same is true when setting a reverse proxy. `app_url` must be set with the https address of the reverse proxy.

 ## Changelog & Releases